Blonde Redhead: Career

 In March 2010 the band included a demo version of the song "Not Getting There" on a 4AD sampler entitled Fragments From Work In Progress.
 Their eighth album, Penny Sparkle, was released in September 2010 through 4AD.
 The album was again mixed by Alan Moulder, and reached 79 in the Billboard 200 chart.
 For the subsequent tour the band added a key-board player.
 The band released a six-track remix EP in July 2011.

 A year later, the band started the project for their next album but without the support of 4AD.
 Self-financed, the band embarked on a haphazard recording schedule with producer Drew Brown.
 Simone Pace noted about Brown's involvement that "he has so much experience and definitely dictated the direction of the record; the choices of instruments, concept and that it was minimal."
 He forced the band to use analogue instruments.

 In April 2014 their song "For the Damaged Coda" was used in an episode of the first season of the cartoon Rick and Morty.
 The use of this song was again repeated in April 2017 in the third season.
 The use of the song became an important plot device regarding the character "Evil Morty" for the series.
 Around 2018 this song became an Internet meme expressing the sadness one feels at the worst moments of one's life.

 The band released their ninth album, Barragán, on September 2, 2014, through Kobalt.
 It was preceded by the single "No More Honey" that appeared in June.
 It was followed by the second single, "Dripping," which included a video.
 The band also provided the soundtrack to the Danish film The Commentator.

 In June 2016 it was announced that the band would release the box set Masculin Féminin on September 30 through The Numero Group.
 It contains 37 tracks, which cover the first two albums, associated singles, radio sessions and unreleased demos from the period.
 In 2017, the band released the EP 3 O'Clock, which comprises four songs and featured contributions from Eyvind Kang, Michael Leonhart, Sam Owens and Mauro Refosco, among others.

 In September 2019, Kazu Makino released her first solo album, Adult Baby, which featured Ryuichi Sakamoto (on piano, field recordings, and "organic instruments"), Ian Chang and Greg Saunier (drums), and Mauro Refosco (percussion).

-The band will be touring the US in 2022 on select dates supporting Tool.
+The band toured the US in 2022 on select dates supporting Tool.
+The following year, the band announced the release of their tenth album, Sit Down for Dinner, on September 29, 2023, through section1.
+In November, they released a reworked version of "Damaged Coda" entitled "More Coda" for Rick and Morty.
+On June 14, 2024, Blonde Redhead performed at the Forum Melbourne in Melbourne, appearing as part of the 2024 RISING: festival, supported by Melbourne-based singer, Georgia Knight.